 This retrospective action, also called InteractionRejected, indicates that an agent has rejected the delivered interaction.
-This action terminates Delivering actions.
+This action terminates Delivering actions, and it is similar to CallAbandonedFromRinging in the telephony model.

 Revoked

 This retrospective action, also called InteractionRevoked, indicates that the system has revoked the interaction at the agent's desktop.
 This action has no equivalent in the telephony model.